sanchi-t/ColorSense/README.md

 - **Color Customization**: Users can interactively customize the color of each segment by entering RGB values.

-- **Preview**: A real-time preview is provided to visualize the changes made to the image.
+- **Preview**: A preview is provided to visualize the changes made to the image.

 - **Dockerized**: The entire application is containerized using Docker, ensuring easy deployment and consistent behavior across different environments.